 - Share option will be enabled only to users who have been provided that permission during sharing by the Administrator.

-Zoho Reports allows you to publish/embed charts that you have created, into your websites/web pages or as easy to access URLs.
-Zoho Reports also allows you to control the access privileges and permissions provided to the users who access the chart.
+Zoho Analytics allows you to publish/embed charts that you have created, into your websites/web pages or as easy to access URLs.
+Zoho Analytics also allows you to control the access privileges and permissions provided to the users who access the chart.

 Refer to the topic Publishing Options to know how to Publish your Charts.

-- This option will be enabled only to Administrator and Database Owners of the reporting database.
+- This option will be enabled only to Administrator and Workspace Administrators of the Workspace.